scottsappen/confluent_tableflow_managed_storage/README.md

 In this repo, the only thing you are changing is Step 1.
 So let's do that.

-The rest of the steps mirror the steps on the website so just follow along with those and do what it says.
+***The steps pretty much follow the website*** so just follow along with those and do what it says.
 I provided some notes and screenshots just as a helper.

 <br>